A guide to smooth walls.

 Taping drywall can be a frustrating, gut-wrenching experience.
 Nagging flaws will show up right after painting and even months later.
 Nail pops, corner-bead cracks and bad joints will plague your walls forever.

-To make your next taping job more successful, we’ve come up with a novice-friendly guide for getting good results.
+To make your next taping job more successful, we’ve come up with a novice-friendly guide for getting good results and how to mud drywall.
 We’ve simplified professional techniques so you can learn them easily and recommended the basic tools and materials you’ll need to achieve smooth, flat walls ready for paint.

 Since 90 percent of the cost of a professional job is labor, taping your walls yourself can save you several hundred dollars, even on small jobs.
 The key is a methodical, step-by-step approach with the proper tools and materials.
 Otherwise, taping will drive you nuts.